-Liberal International Executive Commission
+Liberal International Executive Committee

 The Committee meeting gave us many discussions about climate change.
 What is the Liberal response to the Paris Agreement of Delivering Climate justice?
 The INLW former deputy -president Hakima El Haiti gave an inspiring speech about the importance of climate change and the effects for people all over the world.

 Climate change touches everyone and it has a lot of influence on the economy.
 Certainly, when parts of the world sustain severe periods of drought.
 Many countries especially in Africa have a lack of means if they get drought and thus no crop.
 Young women are very vulnerable for these effects.
 Often, they can no longer go to school because all must work and help to get water from elsewhere.
 These climate problems make people want to migrate.
 These problems must be solved.
 In 2015 the world agreed on acting on this problem.
 The sustainable agenda and the Paris agreement were agreed on by nearly all countries.

 The change is foremost a mindset problem.
 More education is one of the important issues.
 Politicians cannot do this alone, they must work together and make green investments and adjust education to make people more aware of these developments.
 Governments, political parties and the UN must make this change together.
 Climate change and human rights, peace and security are all linked.
 Although the USA is not agreeable to this issue, we do still see that some of the states such as California are agreeing to the Paris Agreement and working on it.